Subah (TV series)

 Subah is an Indian television series that aired on DD National in 1987 directed by Bharat Rangachary.
 It is based on a novel by Sivasankari, titled Avan.
 The title song for the series, "Aye zamane tere samne aa gaye", was sung by R. D. Burman.

 Plot

-The story starts with an innocent young man joining college.
-He is friends with a junkie Salim Ghouse.
-And then how he falls for drugs.
+The story is about an innocent young man joining college, his friendship with a junkie Salim Ghouse, and how he falls for drugs.